MicrosoftDocs/dynamics365smb-docs/business-central/includes/report-99000764-scenario-include.md

-Help plan and schedule production activities by estimating the time needed to complete each production order based on factors such as work centers, machine centers, and routing information.
+Helps you plan and schedule production activities by estimating the time needed to complete each production order based on factors such as work centers, machine centers, and routing information.